 The Lomaland Recreational Center is sited in a newer and less densely populated area of El Paso.
 Encompassing a variety of exercise spaces including: a double Gymnasium, Cardio Weights Room, Auxiliary Gymnasium, Game Space, Multi-purpose Fitness, Public Library, Multi-purpose Community Room, Library, and an outdoor courtyard.
 The project is to be built within the Lomaland community park, which has many graceful trees and is a hub of leisure activity for the community.
 Sensitively siting the building, which will serve as a backdrop to the park, the design’s shallow sloped roofs and material choices addresses both the topography and materials found of El Paso’s beautiful landscape.

-As part of the each project, the City of El Paso’s MCAD (Museum & Cultural Affairs Department) is coordinating a major Public Art piece in an effort to support and enhance the cultural heritage of the city.
-For the Lomaland project Blessing Hancock is developing an Artwork that complexly patterns solar shades that are to be mounted on the exterior façade of the building.
+As part of each project, the City of El Paso’s MCAD (Museum & Cultural Affairs Department) is coordinating a major Public Art piece in an effort to support and enhance the cultural heritage of the city.
+For the Lomaland project, Blessing Hancock is developing an Artwork that complexly patterns solar shades that are to be mounted on the exterior façade of the building.